maciejskorski/huber_clustering/README.md

 # Soft Huber Clustering

-Implementation of clustering using mixtures with huber-like log-likelihood.
+Implementation of soft clustering using mixtures with huber-like log-likelihood.
+As empirically verified, this can behave much better than KMeans and GaussianMixtures (particularly, more robust against outliers).

 The api is scikit-learn compatible.